ntnhut/LeetSolve/docs/source/intro.md

 In conclusion, readable code is an essential aspect of programming that ensures that code is accessible, error-free, and efficient.
 By focusing on readability when designing and implementing code, programmers can improve the quality and reliability of their code, leading to a better overall product.

----
+\newpage

-*I hope this book is an enjoyable and educational experience that will challenge and inspire you.
+> *I hope this book is an enjoyable and educational experience that will challenge and inspire you.
 Whether you want to enhance your skills, prepare for a technical interview, or just have fun, this book has something for you.
 So, get ready to put your coding skills to the test and embark on a challenging and rewarding journey through the world of coding challenges!*